micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-And as He saw [^k]one single leafy fig tree [^l]above the roadside, He went to it but He found nothing but leaves on it [[^m]seeing that in the fig tree the fruit appears at the same time as the leaves].
+And as He saw one single leafy fig tree above the roadside, He went to it but He found nothing but leaves on it [seeing that in the fig tree the fruit appears at the same time as the leaves].
 And He said to it, Never again shall fruit grow on you!
 And the fig tree withered up at once.